Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 **Figure 1 Block Diagram**

-The FT9XX presents a HID keyboard interface to the USB Host computer.
-The FT9XX provides a bridge via QSPI connection to the FT81X/BT8XX device.
-The FT81X/BT8XX device controls the TFT display and the touchscreen interface on the display.
+The IDM2040-7A presents a HID keyboard interface to the USB Host computer.
+The RP2040 provides a bridge via SPI connection to the BT817 device.
+The IDM2040-7A device controls the TFT display and the touchscreen interface on the display.

 ## Overview

-This document describes the design and implementation of the FT9XX USBD HID Touch Panel code.
-The FT9XX USBD HID Touch Panel allows a user to:
+This document describes the design and implementation of the IDM2040-7A USBD HID Touch Panel code.
+The IDM2040-7A USBD HID Touch Panel allows a user to:
 - Implement a virtual keyboard on a touchscreen device.
 - Connect the device to a host via USB.
 - Interact with the host as if a hardware keyboard was connected.
 - Modify the virtual keyboard for different international or regional layouts.

-This document is intended to demonstrate the capabilities of the FT9XX family of microcontrollers by emulating USB devices and interfacing to FT81X/BT8XX display ICs.
+This document is intended to demonstrate the capabilities of the IDM2040-7A display by emulating USB devices.

 ## Scope